About Falls Canyon Falls (“Hidden Falls”)

 Ultimately, this pullout was where we stopped the car and began hiking/scrambling towards Falls Canyon Falls.

 If you somehow find yourself at the Holy Jim Falls Trailhead or even the Holy Jim Volunteer Fire Department, then you’ve gone too far.

-Overall, this 58-mile drive from downtown Los Angeles to the mouth of Falls Canyon took us roughly 90 minutes or so (not counting the extra hour wasted arguing about where the correct path to the falls was).
+Overall, this 58-mile drive from downtown Los Angeles to the mouth of Falls Canyon took us roughly 90 minutes or so.

 Related Top 10 Lists